Port

 Meals not included

-The small fishing village of Skagen is Denmark's northernmost town and can trace its origins back to the 13th century.
-For centuries, fishing trade alone sustained the small community and as late as 1890 there were no roads connecting Skagen to the rest of Denmark.
+The small fishing village of Skagen is Denmark’s northernmost town and can trace its origins back to the 13th century.
+For centuries, the fishing trade alone sustained this small community, and as late as 1890, there were no roads connecting Skagen to the rest of Denmark.

-Returning to the harbor, you will see the quaint Church of Skagen, dating from 1841.
-Guests who wish to stay in town to shop or explore independently are welcome to do so, but must make their own way back to the ship.
+Guests wishing to stay in town to shop or explore independently are welcome to do so but must make their own way back to the ship.

 Notes:

+Tour sequence may vary.
 Wear comfortable walking shoes.
-Total walking distance is approximately four miles on even and uneven surfaces.
+Total walking distance is approximately four miles.
+Terrain includes even and uneven surfaces.
 Participants must be physically fit.
 Not advisable for guests using a wheelchair or for those with mobility limitations.
 Bring a rain jacket and bottled water.
+Minimum age is 12 years.